A Complete Guide To Mardi Himal Trek

 The best weather conditions that favor trekking would be September – October – November or April – May and it is during these months the hiking season in Nepal peaks.
 However, many trekkers even try the border seasons i.e March or November to avoid busy routes but sometimes you can be unlucky with the weather.
 As for the people who like to trek in winter, December- February could be your choice.
 But as the place can get very cold and there are no local villages, it might be difficult to find accommodation and food.

 What accommodation to expect on the trail?

-Accommodation on this trail is cheap like any other routes in Nepal.
+Accommodation on this trail is cheap like any other route in Nepal.
 The Mardi Himal trail, unlike many other trekking routes in Nepal, doesn’t have many local villages to stop by.
 Having said that, in the peak seasons, there are stops on the route exclusively for trekkers.
 It is up to the trekkers to stay in the guest house or camps, as there are few campsites too.
-The guest houses are well equipped with standard rooms, dining area, toilets and shower.
+The guest houses are well equipped with standard rooms, dining areas, toilets, and a shower.

 Worried about the food on the trek?

 Of course, the typical Nepali food you usually get while hiking in Nepal would outnumber all other dishes.
 Local dal, bhat, and vegetables would be the best value for money as you would want to be full and not pay a lot at the same time.
 But you can always find numerous other dishes like soups, spring rolls, Nepali momos, and also chocolate bars on the menu.